joanrig/space_missions2.0/README.md

 # SpaceMissions

 Welcome to SpaceMissions gem!
 This gem scrapes the NASA JPL (National Aeronautics and Space Administration, Jet Propulsion Laboratory) site of current missions.
-You ca use this gem to see information about each mission or to search mission by target (ie planet, or universe).
+You can use this gem to see a list of missions, pick any mission for more information, or search missions by target (i.e. "Saturn" or "Earth") or description.

 Possible future features:
 Ability to search missions by
   -type (instrument, lander/ rover)
   -launch date
   -end date

 ## Installation